Class of 2018 honorary member Cory Booker suspends presidential campaignand Zachary Shevin | Jan 13, 2020

 Prior to running for president, Booker served as mayor of Newark and a member of the Newark City Council.
 He was first elected to the Senate in 2013, and his current term expires in 2021.
 He is a Stanford University graduate, a Yale Law School degree recipient, and a former Rhodes Scholar.
 He is also an honorary member of the University’s Class of 2018.

-Twelve “prominent” candidates are still vying for the nomination.
-With California Senator Kamala Harris dropping out last month, and Booker suspending his campaign this morning, former Massachusetts governor Deval Patrick is the only remaining black candidate.
-During the last televised Democratic debate, for which Booker did not qualify, entrepreneur Andrew Yang was the only candidate of color on the debate stage.
+Eleven candidates are still vying for the nomination.
+With California Senator Kamala Harris dropping out in December, and Booker suspending his campaign, former Massachusetts governor Deval Patrick is the only remaining black candidate.
+During the December televised Democratic debate, for which Booker did not qualify, entrepreneur Andrew Yang was the only candidate of color on the debate stage.

-Tomorrow’s debate stage will include six candidates — Massachusetts Senator Elizabeth Warren, Vermont Senator Bernie Sanders, former Vice President Joseph R. Biden, Minnesota Senator Amy Klobuchar, former Mayor of South Bend, Ind., Pete Buttigieg, and billionaire and activist Tom Steyer — all of whom are white.
+The following day’s debate stage would include six candidates — Massachusetts Senator Elizabeth Warren, Vermont Senator Bernie Sanders, former Vice President Joseph R. Biden, Minnesota Senator Amy Klobuchar, former Mayor of South Bend, Ind., Pete Buttigieg, and billionaire and activist Tom Steyer — all of whom are white.

 In his announcement, Booker said that campaigning over the past year has been “one of the most meaningful experiences of my life.”
 The end of his campaign, Booker said, will not be the end of his involvement in the race.